TIY-ATL-ROR-2015-Sep/lectures/wk01-ruby-basics/tue/notes.md

 1. Understand how to use Pry to make debugging/inspection easier
 2. Practice decomposing problems and modeling data with Hangman
-3. Learn Git/Github basics for new Homework Submission

-4. _(In review)_: Reinforce understanding of functions, arguments, and scope
+3. Reinforce understanding of functions, arguments, and scope

 ---